indexmod/indexmod-old/vancouver-fashion-week.md

 In 2017, Vancouver Fashion Week launched Global Fashion Collective to further propel the global exposure of its most promising designers.
 Producing shows on the official calendar at New York Fashion Week and Amazon Fashion Week Tokyo through Global Fashion Collective, the team at Vancouver Fashion Week continues to provide its designers not only with a platform for their craft but also with ongoing opportunities for commerce and growth.

+## Picket of 2015

+Vancouver Fashion Week is an interesting beast.
+On the one hand, people here are stoked to have a week celebrating local talent and designers.
+But for the past few weeks whenever we’d mention that we got press passes for VFW, there’d be at least one person with something bad to say.
+It’s poorly organized, there’s no permanent staff, no one gets paid… these are just a few of the complaints we’ve heard from our co-workers and friends who are more familiar with Vancouver’s creative scene than we are.

+Luckily, a friend tipped us off that some people would be protesting the event’s unfair labour practices, so we knew we could put some faces and names to the concerns people here have about their only local fashion week.

+We caught up with the protest’s organizers, Chase Porter and Jamie Gill, as well as protest participant and local model Rhi Blossom, about why they spent their weekend outside in the rain.

+Rhi said right now her goal is just to get people talking.
+“For now we hope just to get people talking and questioning the infamously shady event,” she said.
+“Obviously reform would be lovely, but right now getting VFW to communicate with us, which they are not doing, is challenge enough.”

+On their third and final day of picketing, Jamie said one of their fellow protestors, Andrew Willis, got a ticket and looked for an organizer who’d be willing to engage with the protestors.
+He told her that when he provided an opportunity for the head of VFW’s marketing to come outside and acknowledge their concerns, she declined, stating “she didn’t want to get her feet wet.”

+The marketing director might not have wanted to get her feet wet, but it seems like many of her staff didn’t mind.
+“Throughout the weekend we had about a dozen current employees and volunteers actually come out to chat and say they support what we’re doing 100 per cent,” Chase said. <span id="a2">[\[2\]](#f2)</span>

 ## See also

 + [African Fashion Week Toronto](african-fashion-week-toronto)